bodo-ai/Bodo/docs/source/programming_with_bodo/pandas.rst

   * Arguments ``sep``, ``delimiter``, ``header``, ``names``, ``index_col``, ``usecols``, ``dtype``, ``nrows``, ``skiprows``, and ``parse_dates`` are supported.
-  * Either ``names`` and ``dtype`` arguments should be provided to enable type inference, or ``filepath_or_buffer`` should be inferrable as a constant string for Bodo to infer types by looking at the file at compile time.
+  * Either ``names`` and ``dtype`` arguments should be provided to enable type inference, or ``filepath_or_buffer`` should be inferrable as a constant string.
+This is required so bodo can infer the types at compile time, see `compile time constants <https://docs.bodo.ai/latest/source/programming_with_bodo/require_constants.html>`
   * ``names``, ``usecols``, ``parse_dates`` should be constant lists.
   * ``dtype`` should be a constant dictionary of strings and types.
   * If ``skiprows`` is not a constant, ``names`` must be provided to enable type inference.